nfriedly/vzw-bot/readme.md

 Elance Automatic Withdrawal Bot
 ===============================

-Logs into your Elance account and withdrawals any available funds to the account you specify.
+Logs into your Verizon account and enters the Samsung tablet sweepstakes

 Installation
 ------------
-Run the following command on your command line to install this script:

-    npm install -g elance-withdrawal

-(Requires node.js - download it from http://nodejs.org/)
+ todo

 Usage
 -----
-To use this script on your computer, run `elance-withdrawal` from the command line to perform a withdrawal.
+To use this script on your computer, run `casperjs index.js` from the command line to perform an entry.
 The folowing arguments are all required:
  * *username*: your Elance username or email address
  * *password*: your Elance password
- * *withdrawal-account-id*: This is Elance's internal ID for your bank or paypal account.
-To find it, view-source on the [withdrawal](https://www.elance.com/php/CommerceLegacyFrontEnd/Mops/Withdrawal/Controller/Withdraw.php) form, find the `<select>` dropdown that lists your accounts, and find `<option>` that lists your account.
-It should have a `value="some number"` - that number is the account ID.
  * *Security questions*: Copy all of your security questions and your answers.
 Format them like so:
     `--"What's your pets name?"="Rover"`

 All arguments should be prefixed with `--` and seperated from their values by an `=` (no spaces).
 So, alltogether, the command would look like this:

-    elance-withdrawal --username=foo@bar.com --password=abc123 --withdrawal-account-id=12434567 --"security question?"="security answer" --"other security question?"="other answer"
+    elance-withdrawal --username=foo@bar.com --password=abc123 --"security question?"="security answer" --"other security question?"="other answer"

 Tip: you can shorten the security question to a smaller substring such as --pet=rover or --teacher="Mr.Smith"